Friday, Sept. 27, 2019 (Updated Oct. 13, 2019)

 May 28, 2019: No formal vote was taken, but Brockett was supportive of exploring ways to encourage smaller dwellings, allowing multiple ADUs and subdivision of large lots

-June 4, 2019: No formal vote was taken, but Brockett supported taking a low-density option off the table for the future of Alpine-Balsam, citing the need for more housing
+June 4, 2019: No formal vote was taken, but Brockett supported taking a low-density option off the Postponement of a motion, or a vote for the future of Alpine-Balsam, citing the need for more housing

 Summer-fall 2019: In study sessions and formal votes, Brockett supported advancing a middle-income down payment assistance program to voters